 This obsession with PDAs continued after Psion gave up their consumer PDA business and to date I have owned and upgraded through the following devices (take a deep breath):

-As the gaming industry grew, so did the hunger for the latest titles- a spawn of dedicated gaming magazines popped up alongside websites devoted to a particular platform or the industry in general.
-In a strange twist of fate it became acceptable to stay indoors and play games for hours, indeed it actually became cool when up to this point you would have been called a ‘sad loser’ for doing such a thing.
+As the gaming industry grew, so did the hunger for the latest titles- a spawn of dedicated gaming magazines popped up along with web sites devoted to a particular platform or the industry in general.
+In a strange twist of fate it became acceptable to stay indoors and play games for hours, indeed it actually became cool when up to this point you would have been called a ësad loner’ for doing such a thing.

 As the computing and Internet industries have boomed people at the head of these markets are revered and even Bill Gates gains lots of respect nowadays.
 Gaming is cool and so is computing and Apple has had a big influence in making the latter socially acceptable.

-Apple also kicked off the biggest phenomenon of recent years.
+Apple also kicked off the biggest phenomenon of recent years and although it is not considered so wide ranging at this time I suspect it is the start of a cultural change that will touch all of us.
 The iPod exploded on to the market and to this date sells like it is made out of gold.
-The simple design and ease of use works perfectly with iTunes and we now see many first records get to number one in the UK because of download sales alone.
-Couple this with the demise of Top of the Pops (if you are unaware this was a music show that showed the week’s top tunes and lasted for over forty years) and the music world has changed dramatically.
-I mentioned earlier that my Father used to religiously record the weekly charts and that it was a weekly event when I was a child.
+The simple design and ease of use works perfectly with iTunes and recently we saw the first record get to number one in the UK because of download sales alone.
+Couple this with the demise of Top of the Pops (if you are unaware this was a music show that showed the week’s top tunes and lasted for over forty years).
+I mentioned earlier that my father used to religiously record the weekly charts and that it was a weekly event when I was a child.
 Just waiting to see if Queen had reached number one with their latest record had me quite excited.
-Maybe it’s the fact that I am now 40 years old, but I have no clue as to what is in the charts now and the only resource I use is iTunes to gauge what is popular.
+Maybe it’s the fact that I am now in my mid 30’s but I have no clue as to what is in the charts now and the only resource I use is iTunes to gauge what is popular.
 Almost all new music I discover comes through clicking links in iTunes and listening to the 30 second preview clips and this is a real shame.
 The stars of the Seventies and Eighties would not survive today because marketing is king and you have to put yourself on every medium to make an impact.

 There are some big music stars around today, but it is interesting to note that the majority of them are from the pre-iPod era and that there are almost no new superstars popping up.
-Bands such as The Killers and The Kaiser Chiefs are hugely popular, but we now live in a world where you will probably not have noticed them unless you proactively go out to find new music.
+Bands such as The Killers and The Kaiser Chiefs are hugely popular but we now live in a world where you will probably not have noticed them unless you proactively go out to find new music.
 I wonder how the average person finds new music to buy.
-If, for example, they do not listen to the radio or use a PC extensively they will rarely, if ever, be presented with new music.
-The days of music and the music charts commanding lots of attention in the UK are just about gone and this to me is a big downside of the MP3 era.
+If for example they do not listen to the radio or use a PC extensively they will rarely, if ever, be presented with new music.
+The days of music and the music charts commanding lots of attention in the UK are just about gone and this to me is a big downside in the MP3 era.
+I’m not sure what it is like in the US and other countries but it is without doubt likely to happen worldwide at some stage.

 Film has taken longer to become digitalised and only now is there talk of new releases being delivered by file rather than media.
-DVD’s have taken over from video tape and even the relatively new Blu-Ray format will be considered outdated in the near future with the likes of Sony inventing new formats every two years.
+DVD’s have taken over from video tape and even the relatively new DVD format will be considered outdated in the near future with the likes of Sony inventing new formats every two years.
 The cinematic experience seems to be holding up though and new ones are still being built despite miserable people like me seeing them as a bit lifeless.
-My son and daughter love a weekend trip to our local Blockbusters (Barbie film for Alice and something deep and meaningful for Tom) and I can even see this form of entertainment disappearing at some stage.
-Well, Blockbusters has done well to hand on this far.
-Why will people leave the house in the rain to pay £3 to borrow a film for two nights when they can download a film in two minutes and watch it on their 80 inch hi-definition LCD TV streamed from their super PC in another room?
+My son and daughter love a weekend trip to our local Blockbusters (Barbie film for Alice and Power Rangers for Tom) and I can even see this form of entertainment disappearing at some stage.
+Why will people leave the house in the rain to pay £3 to borrow a film for two nights when they will be able to download a film in two minutes and watch it on their 80 inch hi-definition LCD TV streamed from their super PC in another room?
 Well, I want to go to a shop and waste money on popcorn and chocolate for my children and I also want to go to a cinema and do the same!
 At this rate we will NEVER need to leave the house.

-Buy our weekly food shopping online and have it delivered the next day
+.
+Buy our weekly food shopping online and have it delivered next day

 Looks in mouth.